-Free Shipping On Orders Over $24.99 | SAVE 10% ON YOUR NEW RING TODAY - USE CODE: BELOVED
+Free Shipping On Orders Over $24.99 | BLACK FRIDAY SALE - SAVE 15% ON YOUR NEW RING TODAY - USE CODE: BFS15

 If you're shopping for wedding bands, you have a lot to consider, from the price to the look.
 But in addition to all these factors, has safety crossed your mind?